 - Our PFD's were starting to show wear, and we should think about replacing them.

 - One of our navigation lights was not working.

 Once we were aware of these items, we immediately took care of the problems.

 Your local United States Coast Guard Auxiliary (USCGA) or the United States Power Squadrons chapter can do these FREE vessel inspections.

 You can request a Vessel Safety Check with the USCGA by using the following website link:

 or you can do a web search for your local USCGA chapter and call them.
 You can also do a web search for your local United States Power Squadrons chapter and contact them directly.

-We are members of the Malletts Bay Boat Club (MBBC) located in Colchester, Vermont.
+We are members of the Malletts Bay Boat Club (MBBC), located in Colchester, Vermont.
 I have made arrangements at least three times to have a vessel safety inspection day at our club.
 I worked with the USCGA to schedule a morning to have the inspections and had club members sign up ahead of time.
-The USCGA requested that we would have at least ten boats to be inspected to make it worthwhile for them to come to the club.
+The USCGA requested that we have at least ten boats to be inspected to make it worthwhile for them to come to the club.
 Each member would bring their boat to the MBBC dock so the inspectors could perform the inspection.
-The MBBC members have always enjoyed this event and were glad to have had the opportunity to have their vessel inspected.
+The MBBC members have always enjoyed this event and were glad to have had the opportunity to have their vessels inspected.
 It is very informative for the members, and we have learned something about our boat each time we did this.